Insta_Landscape_WB.jpg

 The Armidale & Region Aboriginal Cultural Centre and Keeping Place (ACCKP) is a premier cultural institution dedicated to preserving, promoting, and celebrating the rich heritage and living cultures of the Aboriginal nations of the New England Tablelands region.

 We are the Aboriginal Peoples of Armidale and the New England area.
-We proudly acknowledge and represent the Anaiwan, Kamilaroi, Dainggatti, Ngarabal, Banbai, Gumbainggier, and Bigambul nations.
+We proudly acknowledge and represent the Anaiwan, Kamilaroi, Dunghutti, Ngarabal, Banbai, and Gumbaynggirr nations.

 Current Exhibitions